jahrik/home_lab/ghost/putting_it_back_together.md

 * [1 of 2 fans](https://www.amazon.com/gp/product/B00KF7OMTI/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1)
 * [This EVGA power supply](https://www.amazon.com/gp/product/B01LWTS2UL/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1)
   * I'm really hoping this one works out, if I can figure out how to secure it.
-  * I spent a long time searching 2U power supplies, but none offered space for 6 STAT connections.
+  * I spent a long time searching 2U power supplies, but none offered space for 6 SATA connections.
   * This one looks slim enough to fit into a 2U box.

 I'm still a ways out to affording [the motherboard](https://www.amazon.com/dp/B00GG94YDS/_encoding=UTF8?coliid=I6IV40DWMM4HD&colid=38OM4T826B6H8&psc=0) I want for this build, but I've got some supplies to get me started.

+I'm happy with how it's all coming together this time around and excited to bring up [Ansible AWX](https://homelab.business/trialing-ansible-awx/) and provision docker swarm across the three laptops.